-At Christmas the children put on a concert to which villagers are invited.
-We also have a retiring collection for charity.
-In October the children have a Harvest celebration for parents and villagers and there are also further festivals and events depending on the time of year such as a Remembrance Day Service.
-Volunteers from the Dorset Reading Partners visits each week supporting reading in the classrooms.
-Villagers also support us with projects where they have a particular expertise.
-These include sharing WWII experiences, weaving, lace making, cooking and gardening.
-Complaints Procedure We sincerely hope that you do not need to use our Complaints Procedure!
+Complaints Procedure

+We sincerely hope that you do not need to use our Complaints Procedure.
 Please contact us as soon as possible if you are unhappy about anything so that we can talk through, and deal with any problems before things get worse.
 Should this not resolve the problem, the school has a Complaints Policy that can be viewed in the school office.

-Exclusion from school Law governs exclusion from school.
+Exclusion from school

+Law governs exclusion from school.
 Should it become necessary, only the headteacher can exclude a child and certain procedures, detailed in the school documents, must be followed.
 School Governors are required to review exclusions that exceed five days.
 Due to our positive and consistent approach to behaviour, there have been no exclusions at Cheselbourne for at least 20 years.

+Safeguarding

-Safeguarding The safety of all children is of paramount importance at Cheselbourne Village School.
+The safety of all children is of paramount importance at Cheselbourne Village School.
 We have Safeguarding Procedures securely in place at Cheselbourne School and you are welcome to view our policies on site.
 All staff are regularly trained and are fully aware of Safeguarding policies.
-All our staff, governors, volunteers and helpers are DBS cleared (DBS is the Disclosures and Barring Service, formally the CRB).
-The Designated Person with Responsibility for Child Protection is the Acting Head Teacher, Mrs Mary See.
-In their absence, the Assistant Person with Responsibility for Child Protection is Mrs. Jacquie Mowlam.
-LAGE The Dorchester Area Schools Partnership (DASP) Cheselbourne Schools is a member of DASP.
-This group comprises thirteen first schools, three middle schools, one special and one upper school.
+All our staff, governors, volunteers and helpers are DBS cleared (DBS is the Disclosure and Barring Service, formerly the CRB).

+The Designated Safeguarding Lead is the Headteacher, Mrs Jyotsna Chaffey.
+In her absence, the Deputies are Mrs Jacquie Mowlam and Mrs Emma Collett.

+Pupil Premium

+Pupil premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
+This is based on research showing that children from low income families perform less well at school than their peers.
+The pupil premium is intended to directly benefit the children who are eligible, helping to narrow the gap between them and their classmates.

+Schools can choose how to spend their pupil premium money, as they are best placed to identify what would be of most benefit to the children who are eligible.
+Please speak to the school office if you think you could be eligible for this.

+Dorset Local Authority

+The Local Authority is very supportive and works closely with all its schools.
+As well as providing excellent legal and personnel support it has a comprehensive team of experts that provide professional development for staff and advice and provision for Special Educational Needs.
+In addition we have a School Evaluation Partner who visits every term to ensure that we are providing the very best education for all children in our school.

+Next Steps

+The final year in first schools is Year 4 when children are 9 years old.
+Following this they transfer to middle school and then to upper school.
+We work closely with our feeder middle school, St Mary's Middle School in Puddletown to ensure a smooth and well managed transition for children moving up into Year 5.

-St Mary's Middle School Puddletown From Cheselbourne our children transfer to St Mary's Middle School in Puddletown and then on to The Thomas Hardye School in Dorchester.
+St Mary's Middle School Puddletown

+From Cheselbourne our children usually transfer to St Mary's Middle School in Puddletown and then on to The Thomas Hardye School in Dorchester.